maxzheng/workspace-tools/docs/README.rst

 It helps you do more with less work by seamlessly integrating all workspace tooling into one where you can simply run one command instead of many native commands individually to do common tasks.
-And it is SCM agnostic (git/git-svn/svn), so you don't need to remember the different syntaxes.

 It is mostly a wrapper on top of existing tools with the end goal of providing a simple, seamless, and less repetive experience when working with one or more repositories.
 Feature support is mostly limited